herrbischoff/awesome-command-line-apps/README.md

 - [ttystudio](https://github.com/chjj/ttystudio) - A terminal-to-gif recorder minus the headaches.
 - [youtube-dl](http://rg3.github.io/youtube-dl/) - A small command-line program to download videos from YouTube.com and a few more sites.
 - [mopidy](https://www.mopidy.com/) - Self hosted MPD daemon that connects to Spotify and Soundcloud.
-- [MultiTail](https://www.vanheusden.com/multitail/) - Monitor logfiles and command output in multiple windows in a terminal, colorize, filter and merge.
 - [ncmpcpp](http://rybczak.net/ncmpcpp/) - NCurses based MPD client.
 - [subdownloader](https://github.com/beatfreaker/subdownloader) - Downloading subtitles for one or more files is just a command away.
 - [Video Transcoding Scripts](https://github.com/donmelton/video-transcoding-scripts) - Utilities to transcode, inspect and convert videos.